Chocolate Chip Cookies With Egg Yolks

 • 3 large egg yolks

-• 180g (1 heaped cup) chocolate chips or chunks (plus chopped chocolate for the topping.)
+• 180 g chocolate chips (plus chopped chocolate for the topping.)

 • Optional- Flaky salt for serving